Zoning Code Governance and Amendments

 2012

-Zoning lots A, B, and C on Firehouse Lane are classified in the NMU (Neighborhood Mixed Use) zone.
-LC line revisions include a wetland overlay map reference for future consideration.[3]
+Zoning lots A, B, and C on Firehouse Lane are reclassified into the NMU (Neighborhood Mixed Use) zone.
+LC line revisions are to include a wetland overlay map reference for future consideration.[2]

-The official zoning map of the Village of Red Hook is the revised map dated October 4, 2012, approved to align zoning districts with existing property boundary lines.
-The map is filed in the Office of the Village Clerk, and the original October 4, 2010 Negative Declaration is reaffirmed.[4]
+The official zoning map of the Village of Red Hook, dated October 4, 2012, is adopted as the authoritative zoning map, aligning zoning districts with existing property boundary lines.
+The original October 4, 2010 Negative Declaration is reaffirmed, and the map is filed in the Office of the Village Clerk.[3]

 History · superseded or expired